Why 2 World Trade Center is not Built as of September 2025

 Now, I do not have any personal connections to the September 11 attacks.
 I did not lose any family or friends in the attack.
 However, one, I still sympathize with the victims’ families, and two, I do have a personal passion for New York City, real estate, and real estate development.

 The rebuilding of the World Trade Center site was the very first significant construction project I kept myself updated on throughout my teenage years.
-It is part of what inspired me to want to get into real estate and development, aside from modeling and content creation.
+It is part of what inspired me to pursue a career in real estate and development, aside from modeling and content creation.
 It is also how I was able to go in-depth in this article.

-However, I am disappointed in the fact that I low-key went all through high school, even college and beyond, watching a significant construction project take forever to build and still not be deemed complete.
-This is embarrassing because aside from the outcomes of the two wars 9/11 got our country into, this does show our adversaries that we are incapable of rebuilding and fully recovering from what was unfairly destroyed and taken away from us.
+However, I am disappointed that I went through high school, college, and beyond, watching a significant construction project take forever to build and still not be deemed complete.
+This is embarrassing because, aside from the outcomes of the two wars 9/11 got our country into, this does show our adversaries that we are incapable of rebuilding and fully recovering from what was unfairly destroyed and taken away from us.
 They care more about destroying America’s economic power, which the World Trade Center symbolized.

-I genuinely wish all parties involved with rebuilding had kept this in mind before letting this project drag on.
+I genuinely wish that all parties involved in rebuilding had kept this in mind before letting the project drag on.
 They can say they have not, but if that were true, this site, including 2WTC, would’ve been completed by 2021 at the latest.

 Vision Gone Too Far and Executed Too Poorly